Watermelon Sorbet – 5 ingredients

 Why this recipe works

-- It uses a blender or food processor to quickly transform chunks of fruit into a smooth puree.
+- Quick prep: A blender or food processor quickly transforms chunks of fruit into a smooth purée.

-- Fresh lemon juice adds a tangy quality which makes the sorbet taste like frozen pink lemonade.
+- Bright flavor: Fresh lemon juice adds a tangy note that makes the sorbet taste like frozen pink lemonade.

 Ingredients you’ll need: